 Back to Top

-Please contact us to ensure that there is a space available for Japan, November 1-21, 2022.
-To secure your space please make a deposit of $1000 USD using our secure online PayPal link on this website at BOOK NOW or Telephone 1-250-537-4906 to make a credit card deposit.
+Please contact us to ensure that there is a space available for Japan, November 1-20, 2023.
+If there is space available, please secure your space by making a deposit of $1000 USD using our secure online PayPal link on this website at BOOK NOW or Telephone 1-250-537-4906 to make a credit card deposit.

 Back to Top